What SLPs Need to Know:

 Coltheart and colleagues (2001) proposed the Dual Route Cascaded Model for reading single words.
 The whole process begins with the visual system, which identifies letter features and individual letters.
 From there, there are three routes the brain can use to recognize the word and read it aloud:

-- Non-lexical route: uses grapheme-to-phoneme conversion skills to sound out unfamiliar words or non-words, like blick.
+- Non-lexical route: uses grapheme-to-phoneme conversion skills to sound out unfamiliar words or non-words.
+So we can sound out blick, even though it doesn’t mean anything.

 This is comparable to the dual-route model for writing.
 Learn about it in What SLPs Need to Know: Agraphia.